 Project Description :

-We are seeking a motivated student to aid us in gathering photographs and anatomical data from the UMass Natural History Collections.
-Completion of the evolution course (Bio280) is required, and any statistical experience is advantageous.
-The student will gain experience and training in museum-based collection study, specimen photography, statistical methods, and mammalian anatomy.
+We are seeking a motivated student to aid us in analyzing photographic and anatomical data from a recent field trip.
+The student will gain experience and training in museum-based collection study, computer programming, statistical methods, and mammalian anatomy.
+Any experience with statistics, programming, and evolution would be advantageous but not required.